FormidableLabs/victory-docs/docs/victory-axis/docs.md

 ### fixLabelOverlap

-When true, axis tick labels and their associated ticks and grid lines will be removed until the total calculated length of the remaining labels is less than the length of the axis.
-Labels at approximately even intervals from the original array of labels.
+When true, this prop reduces the number of tick labels to fit the length of the axis.
+Labels are removed at approximately even intervals from the original array of labels.
 This feature only works well for labels that are approximately evenly spaced.

 *default:* `fixLabelOverlap={false}`